brooklynrail/brooklynrail-platform/content/people/nancy-spector.md

 name: Nancy Spector
 first_name: Nancy
 last_name: Spector
-short_bio: Widely recognized as a leading curators of her generation, **Nancy Spector** is an expert in contemporary art.
+short_bio: Widely recognized as a leading curator of her generation, **Nancy Spector** is an expert in contemporary art.
 As the Guggenheim Museum’s first Artistic Director and Chief Curator, a position created for her in 2017, Spector conceptualized and oversaw creative programming for the institution